apache/pulsar/site2/docs/admin-api-overview.md

 You can interact with the admin interface via:

-- Making HTTP calls against the admin {@inject: rest:REST:/} API provided by Pulsar brokers.
-For some restful APIs, they might be redirected to the topic owner brokers for serving with [`307 Temporary Redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307), hence the HTTP callers should handle `307 Temporary Redirect`.
-If you use `curl`, you should specify `-L` to handle redirections.
+- HTTP calls, which are made against the admin {@inject: rest:REST:/} API provided by Pulsar brokers.
+For some RESTful APIs, they might be redirected to the owner brokers for serving with [`307 Temporary Redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307), hence the HTTP callers should handle `307 Temporary Redirect`.
+If you use `curl` commands, you should specify `-L` to handle redirections.
 - A Java client interface.
 - The `pulsar-admin` CLI tool, which is available in the `bin` folder of your Pulsar installation: